 If your stay is going to exceed 30 days then you will have to purchase a visa on arrival at the airport.
 The charge for a visa on arrival is approximately USD $35 and comes with the option to extend your visit should you require additional time.

 Check out our listings to find your ideal dentist in Kuta.

-Simply follow the links below if you’re ready to book your appointment.
+Simply follow the links below if you’re ready to book your appointment online any time of the day or night, at no extra charge.
+You can change or cancel your appointment at any time.
 If you want to find out more about our dental services, call the toll-free number provided and talk to a member of our Customer Care Team who will be happy to provide further assistance.

 Kuta Beach. https://www.indonesia.travel/gb/en/destinations/bali-nusa-tenggara/kuta.
 Indonesia Travel.
 Website accessed 23 November 2018

 Lennox, Darren.
 I went to Bali for Cheap Dental Work. https://www.smh.com.au/money/planning-and-budgeting/bali-dental-work-australia-crown-teeth-20181120-p50h6j.html.
 The Sydney Morning Herald.
 21 November 2018.

 Bali. https://www.lonelyplanet.com/indonesia/bali.
 Lonely Planet.
 Website accessed 23 November 2018.